RaviShankar000/GorillaPresenter/README.md

 You create slides using ordinary Markdown, plus a handful of presentation-friendly extensions (things like autoplay timing, embedded audio/video, custom navigation menus, and several others that make life easier during talks).

+Use branches, outlines, and menus to create student-directed tutorials.

-The easiest way to understand what it can do is to head to the home page.
+The easiest way to understand what Gorilla Presenter can do is to head to the home page.
 There you'll find a working example you can view right away—and you can download your own copy to open, edit, and adapt as you see fit.